How do I add segments and target content to specific subscribers?

 Multiple segments can be added to each activity and adding a new segment is simple.

-To demonstrate the steps of content segmentation we will set up an example where we will display different hero banners to subscribers who live in specific Australian states - VIC, NSW, ACT and everyone else.
+To demonstrate the steps of content segmentation we will set up an example where we will display different hero banners to subscribers who have different points (Bronze Scoop Members, Silver Scoop Members, Gold Scoop Members, Not Scoop Member) and different branches (East Brisbane, Surry Hills, Richmond).

-We will set up four different segments and define the targeting for each.
+We will set up 7 different segments and define the targeting for each.

-Locate the ‘Segments’ channel in the activity edit screen and click on the ‘add item…’ drop-down menu.
-Select ‘Segment’.
+Locate the ‘Segments’ tab in the activity editor and click on the blue ‘Create a Segment' button.

 If the Segmentation tool is not available on your template, please contact Taguchi Support for more information on how it can be added.